 Opinions expressed by Entrepreneur contributors are their own.

 There’s no denying that content is an incredible tool for growth, but entrepreneurs often sink a lot of time and resources into creating content for social media that launches to crickets.
-Even when your content performs well, it can be difficult to see a clear snapshot of how your is helping your bottom line.
+Even when your content performs well, it can be difficult to see a clear snapshot of how your social media strategy is helping your bottom line.

 While most investors are looking for clear-cut ROI (money in now, for more money out later), content creation can be a much slower process and can be harder to pinpoint what you are getting in return for your efforts.
 Traditional benchmarks for measuring ROI don’t translate well for digital marketing strategies.
 Instead, what I encourage entrepreneurs to use is ROAC, which stands for Return on Attention Created.